dmichaels/public/work/summaries/dig_welcomes.md

     - Doing so requires consumers to be part of same _consumer group_ whereby incoming messages on the queue will be distributed evenly to each consumer in the group.

-- Components of the new realtime Welcome emails process :
+- Components of the new realtime Welcome emails process:

-         - New Member Listener
+  - <ins>New Member Listener</ins>
     - Kafka/MySQL plugin to monitor our member table in MySQL for new (member) records.
     - Monitors our (MySQL) database for new members and places them on a Kafka queue.
       - The raw new member records are placed, as JSON blob/message on the Kafka "new-member" topic queue.
       - Full disclosure: We actually had problems with the Kafka/MySQL plugin at the time (probably fixed now), and as a workaround, we had to implement this as a polling process which polled/queried the MySQL member table, periodically (every 20 seconds, say), and wrote the member data to the Kafka new-member topic queue.

-         - New Member Augmenter
+  - <ins>New Member Augmenter</ins>
     - Picks up raw new member data from Kafka, augments with unique Salesforce ID, and placed them on another Kafka queue.
     - Monitors our (MySQL) database for new members and places them on a Kafka queue
            - Member data sent to Salesforce need a unique ID ("Subscriber Key") which *only* the Data Warehouse knows how to construct.
 Due to historical (hysterical) reasons, the generation of this ID is non-trivial, and replicating the logic of generating this ID was ill-advised.